apache/royale-docs/features/as3/interfaces.md

 ## What can you declare in interfaces?
 Interfaces do not define *scope*.
 You don't declare something public.
 Also, interfaces are only for *methods*.
 You cannot declare variables in an interface.
 You *can* (and should) declare getter and/or setters in interfaces, but those must be implemented in your classes as getter and setter functions and not vars.

 Interfaces *must* be implemented as classes.
-You cannot declare an interface for a plain Javascript object like you can in [Typescript](https://www.typescriptlang.org/docs/handbook/2/objects.html).
+You cannot declare an interface for a plain JavaScript object like you can in [Typescript](https://www.typescriptlang.org/docs/handbook/2/objects.html).

 (Almost) never reference classes in an interface.
 If the interface needs to accept or return a type, use an interface.
 Pretty much the only exception to this rule is for native types such as `String`, `Number`, `int`, `XML`, etc.